dgildeh/JMXQuery/README.md

 -json
         Will output everything in JSON format, otherwise will be human readable text.
 Useful for passing output to scripts.

+-count n will loop n times.

+-every n seconds.
+This is used with -count to run the query periodically, and so collect
+       the data over a period.
+If using -json the data can easily be post processed into charts.
+       If using -count ... extra information is provided date 2019/08/25
+       time 12:11:38.764
+       seconds since start, so 0,10,20, second etc - to make it easier to plot loop     0,1,2,3 etc

 Example Usage
 -------------